JonnyLinton/french-tutor-agent/README.md

 - [ ] basic react UI for better UX
 - [x] dockerize it
 - [ ] can I use it on mobile?
+- [ ] more agentic system: everytime I ask what a word means, add to it a flashcard set